anshul10105/Insurance-claim-prediction-using-machine-learning-/README.md

 3️.**Feature Engineering**

-Used Principal Component Analysis (PCA) for feature extraction and dimensionality reduction
+Used Principal Component Analysis (PCA) for feature extraction and dimensionality reduction but retained original feature due to  increase  in model performance

 4️. **Model Development**